ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### [Availability zone (AZ)](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview)
 - (unique) physical locations within a unique physical region.
 Availability Zones within the region are geographically close and connected by a **leased line**
 - Each zone consists of one or more data centers with **independent** power supplies, cooling means, and networks
-- Availability zones are connected through high-speed, private fiber-optic networks.
+- Availability zones are connected through *high-speed, private fiber-optic* networks.
+- to prevent a single data center failure, you only need to use multiple availability zones and do not need to have a multi-region configuration
+- By default, Azure Availability Zones are used to replicate applications and data only within the Azure region. (not differe region)

 Azure services that support availability zones fall into three categories:
 - Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).
 - Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
 - Non-regional services: Services are always available from Azure geographies and are resilient to zone-wide outages as well as region-wide outages.